 The Yale Stress Center: just sounds like a description of Bass Library during finals, right?
 In fact, the Stress Center is a recently established research group looking at how everyday pressures affect our bodies and minds.
-Located on the second floor of an ominous-looking building near the Medical School, the Center combines clinical practice with empirical analysis in an integrated approach to treating and studying stress.
+Located on the second floor of an ominous-looking building near the Medical School, the Center combines clinical practice with empirical analysis in an integrated approach to treating and studying stress and new ways to cope with it just like the now on sale delta 9 gummies.
 WEEKEND sat down with Dr. Rajita Sinha, the Center’s founding director, to find out about the work she does and maybe pick up some tips for surviving Yale with our sanity relatively intact.

 Q. Are there aspects of life at Yale that provide new sources of stress compared to life here in the past?

 A. That’s a good question.
 There’s also the question of, are the things we have and do today different?
 Not are they good or bad, but are they different?
 I think social media is different, very concretely.
 It means having access to a lot more information, information on multiple levels – intellectual information, social information.
 That’s definitely different, and that can be in some ways good, but there are also downsides to it.
 Maybe having too much information can be a lot to deal with.
 Having multiple demands adds load to the brain.
 It divides up attention.
 Some of the classic studies have been about, “How many things can we keep in our working memory?” or in our conscious memory.
 How many tasks can we perform?
 Whatever that capacity is, it’s limited — it’s not endless.
 The more demands you put on this executive, I like to call it our “brain executive,” the more it’s going to get burdened, possibly at the risk of overload, and then the ramifications of overload are feeling weakened.
 Not that you’re feeling physically or emotionally weakened, just that your ability to take it all in can be weakened in a physiological way.